What Is Ankylosing Spondylitis?

 Other joints areas that can be affected include shoulders, hips, and often tendons connected to bones, such as the heel.
-Severe disease may lead to poor posture and deformities.
-Inflammation of the eyes, called iritis, is common, and less frequently, scarring of the lungs, inflammation of the prostate, and inflammation of the aorta and aortic valve.
+Severe disease may lead to stooped posture and deformities.
+Inflammation of the eyes, called uveitis, is common, and less frequently, scarring of the lungs, inflammation of the prostate, and inflammation of the aorta and aortic valve.

 While it was once thought that ankylosing spondylitis was mainly a male disease, it is now known that women get the disease too, with a ratio of 2 to 3 men for every woman.
-The disease in woman tends to be more atypical and affect the neck and limb joints.
-Most symptoms of ankylosing spondylitis start in early adulthood, before 40 years of age, although young men may have symptoms in early adolescence or, occasionally, in childhood.
+The disease in woman tends to be more atypical and affects the neck and limb joints more often.
+Most symptoms of ankylosing spondylitis start in early adulthood, before age 40, although young men may have symptoms in early adolescence or, occasionally, in childhood.

 What Causes Ankylosing Spondylitis?

 The cause of ankylosing spondylitis is unknown, although research shows that people with this disorder are more likely to have a certain genetic marker called HLA-B27.
-If there is a close family history of ankylosing spondylitis (parents or siblings have it), and a person is also positive for the HLA-B27 marker, there is a 20% chance that individual will develop ankylosing spondylitis under the age of 40.
-The odds are much lower in those older than 40 years of age.
+If there is a close family history of ankylosing spondylitis (parents or siblings have it), and a person is also positive for the HLA-B27 marker, there is about a 20% chance that individual will develop ankylosing spondylitis.